-Strategy 1: Improve communication links among Chaplains, volunteer program leaders and NMCD ITD to monitor the effectiveness of faith-based programs on reducing recidivism rates for program participants.

-Strategy 2: Improve volunteer application, training, and clearance procedures by improving communication among volunteer program leaders, facility chaplains and Wardens.
-Focus on streamlining clearance procedures for volunteers who offer program services at multiple facilities.
-Develop a Central Office volunteer master clearance list.
-Utilize OMP computer program to set up master volunteer list.
-Allow volunteer program leaders to have input designing and implementing volunteer training curriculum.

-Strategy 3: Continue to assist volunteer program leaders with three-day faith based seminars for Kairos.
-The Kairos prison ministry program in New Mexico is part of a national and international volunteer prison ministry organization, which has been doing weekend retreats for over twenty years.

-Strategy 4: Continue to provide administrative support for Thresholds and Crossings aftercare programs.

-Strategy 5: Continue to help with Prison Fellowship's Project Angel Tree program that provides Christmas gifts to children of incarcerated parents on behalf of the incarcerated parent.

-Strategy 6: Continue to promote evaluation and improvement of volunteer programs at chaplain's quarterly meetings.
-Develop training program for volunteer leaders to provide initial orientation training for their new volunteers and then network with chaplains to obtain National Criminal Information Center (NCIC) clearances and prison facility approval.

-Strategy 7: Continue to promote networking among chaplains and Native American Spiritual Advisor at quarterly meetings.
-Evaluate compliance with Native American Counseling Act.

-Strategy 8: Facilitate communication and support for inmate families through the expansion of Wings Family Ministry at public and private prison facilities.

-Strategy 9: Provide aftercare program support at Southern New Mexico Correctional Facility (SNMCF) in Las Cruces for with Crossings volunteer program leaders and Success for Offenders after Release Program.

-Strategy 10: Provide administrative support for implementation of Trinity Broadcasting Network proposal to provide free faith-based satellite TV programs at all private and public state prisons.
+- Strategy 1: Continue to improve communication links among Chaplains, volunteer program leaders to monitor the effectiveness of faith-based programs on reducing recidivism rates for program participants. - Strategy 2: Continue to develop NMCD Volunteer Services website to include website links from faith communities serving NMCD, AA/NA communities and transition home resources. - Strategy 3: Continue to assist volunteer program leaders with three-day faith based seminars for such as Kairos.
+The Kairos prison ministry program in New Mexico is part of a national and international volunteer prison ministry organization, which has been doing weekend retreats for over twenty years. - Strategy 4: Continue to provide administrative support for Thresholds and Crossings aftercare programs.
+Focus on recruiting and training more mentors. - Strategy 5: Continue to help with Prison Fellowship's Project Angel Tree program that provides Christmas gifts to children of incarcerated parents on behalf of the incarcerated parent.
+Partner with Prison Fellowship and Love INC Albuquerque to conduct aftercare/reentry pilot project that focuses on providing year round support services to inmate families living within 87108 zip code areas. - Strategy 6: Continue to promote evaluation and improvement of volunteer programs at chaplain's/volunteer program leader quarterly meetings. - Strategy 7: Continue to promote networking among chaplains and Native American Spiritual Advisor at quarterly meetings.
+Evaluate compliance with Native American Counseling Act. - Strategy 8: Facilitate communication and support for inmate families through the expansion of Wings Family Ministry at public and private prison facilities. - Strategy 9: Provide aftercare/networking program support at Southern New Mexico Correctional Facility (SNMCF) in Las Cruces with Crossings volunteer program leaders and Success for Offenders after Release Program. - Strategy 10: Recruit, train, and supervise Prisoner Coordinators Networking Teams the Rio Grande corridor area for the purpose of developing aftercare/reentry resources.